microsoft/debug-adapter-protocol/specification.md

   memoryReference: string;

   /**
-   * Optional offset (in bytes) to be applied to the reference location before
+   * Offset (in bytes) to be applied to the reference location before
    * disassembling.
 Can be negative.
    */
   offset?: number;

   /**
-   * Optional offset (in instructions) to be applied after the byte offset (if
+   * Offset (in instructions) to be applied after the byte offset (if any)
-   * any) before disassembling.
+   * before disassembling.
 Can be negative.
    */
   instructionOffset?: number;